USA-RedDragon/rtz-server/README.md

 - Not paid, only self-hosting costs
 - Same frontend/PWA you're used to (Connect's frontend is open-source, thanks Comma!)
 - Doesn't store emails
+- It's extremely resource-efficient.
+With SQLite, I got ~13Mib of RAM usage, and about 1m (milliCPU) of CPU usage.
+With PostgreSQL, this usage went down to 9Mib.

 ## Emulated Services